Volunteer Service Paid-Time Off

 Check out tour list of local volunteer opportunities (not exhaustive).
 The opportunities for connecting with a focus area you are passionate about (education, immigration, homelessness, hunger, health care, youth) are endless.

-Youth Mentorship- Mentorship opportunities are still available in a virtual setting and mentors are needed now more than ever.
-A great opportunity for long-term relational service.
+Youth Mentorship- A great opportunity for long-term relational service.
 Studies also show youth with mentors are more likely to be successful in school, leaders in their communities, and to enter young adulthood with opportunities for ongoing education and career choices.
 And yet, one in three youth will reach the age of 19 without having had a mentor of any kind.
 MENTOR Nebraska is an umbrella organization that can connect you to one of their many partners to find your perfect fit with an Omaha youth.
-Member programs include Big Brothers Big Sisters, Girls Inc., Ollie Webb Center and more.
+Member programs include Big Brothers Big Sisters, Girls Inc., Ollie Webb Center, Partnership 4 Kids and more.
 For more information, or to begin the process of being a mentor, email email@example.com or call 402-715-4164.

 Adult Education (English as a Second Language, GED classes)- Located conveniently on-campus, the TRiO Educational Opportunity Center serves low-income adults, helping them advance their education goals through GED and ESL classes, resume and financial aid assistance and much more.
 The EOC is looking for volunteers to help during GED and ESL classes, Monday- Wednesday, any time between 9:30-1pm.
 Volunteering as an individual tutor or leading a workshop (Financial literacy, money management, etc.) is also welcome.
 For more information, contact the Outreach Coordinator, Dasha at firstname.lastname@example.org, (402) 280-3300, or visit their website.